-With this sense of accomplishment and awakening Swami Vachananand headed back to his roots in Southern India.
+With this sense of accomplishment and awakening, Swami Vachananand headed back to his roots in Southern India.
 Thus began his expedition of spreading yogic awareness towards improving the quality of people’s lives.

-Immediately people began to flock to this young Monk who had mastered Yoga and had gained the wisdom of a Saint.
+Immediately people began to flock to the young Monk who had mastered Yoga and had gained the wisdom of a Saint.
 Soon he became the talk of the town and inadvertently gained a large following of people who began benefitting from his teachings of Yoga.

-Shwaasa Guru’s message is simple, plain and modest just like his personality.
+Shwaasa Guru’s message is simple, plain, and modest just like his personality.

 World-renowned spiritual masters and noted personalities across the world admired Shwaasa Guru’s accomplishment at such a young age.
 They also showered their love and blessings and whole-heartedly supported his cause of Vidya-daana or the dissemination of spirtual knowledge, which he had gained from Masters of Tantra and Yoga.

-SHWAASA hasn’t limited itself to regular camps but also has been encouraging the efforts of revered personalities with Yoga Ratna awards – dedicated to the achievers in the field of Yoga, health, and well-being.
+SHWAASA hasn’t limited itself to regular camps but has also been encouraging the efforts of revered personalities with Yoga Ratna awards – dedicated to the achievers in the field of Yoga, health, and well-being.
 Yoga Ratna remains to be the highest honor in the field of Yoga across the globe.

 Currently, Shwaasa Guru is exploring the globe while creating awareness and teaching the world the benefits of Yoga.
 He would like to take you along with him on the journey of awareness or a spiritual retreat where he will be sharing with you the mysteries of spiritual being and wellness.